Skip to Content

 picture of half moon

-During the first quarter, the moon is at its most minor influence.
-From this point, the pull increases as it travels toward the second quarter (full moon).
-Based on traditional practices, gardeners prefer planting crops at the full moon as germination seems to take place quicker during this time.
-However, gardeners of this age tend to grow during the first quarter.
+During the first quarter, the Moon is at its most minor influence.
+From this point, the pull increases as it travels toward the second Quarter (full Moon).
+Based on traditional practices, gardeners prefer planting crops at the full Moon as germination occurs quicker.
+However, gardeners of this age tend to grow during the first Quarter.

-This is because, during the waxing period of the moon, the germination and plant growth process is encouraged.
+This is because the germination and plant growth of Mooness is encouraged during the waxing period of the moon.
 This is an excellent time to plant fruits that bear external seeds.

 Full Moon – 2nd Quarter